mylar3/mylar3/README.md

 **Issues** can be reported on the Github issue tracker, provided that you:
 - Search existing recent OPEN issues.
 If an issue is open from a year ago, please don't add to it.
 - Always follow the issue template!
+Use the CarePackage button on the config page if you need help collecting information.
 - Close your issue when it's solved!

 ## Requirements